fediverse-devnet/feditest.org/content/contrib/results/_index.md

   each other.
 This is work in progress, not all the issues shown may remain real issues once we have discussed them with the relevant implementors.

-  These are essentially the results from the setup described in {{% pageref "/quickstart/evaluate/" %}}
+  Want to run the tests yourself?
+Use the setup described in {{% pageref "/quickstart/evaluate/" %}}
-  (60-90 min section), but applied to more {{% gls constellation %}} beyond Mastodon against Mastodon (the first column).
+  (60-90 min section).
+Specify the one {{% gl constellation %}} described there (that gives you the first column in these results) or several, as we did for these results.

 * **NEW: [3-Node Fediverse System Tests](/contrib/results/2024-10-24T22.02.04/system3-mastodon-mastodon-mastodon.testresult.html)**,
   running three Mastodon instances against each other for some tests that require 3 {{% gls node %}}.